louisabraham/har2requests/README.md

     pbpaste | har2requests - > output.py

+By default, OPTIONS requests are ignored.
+To include them, use `--include-options`.

-When encountering errors, you can use the `--unsafe` feature that will display warnings instead of errors if the HAR file does not fit the specification (it happens a lot).
+When encountering errors, you can use the `--unsafe` feature that will display warnings instead of errors if the HAR file does not fit the specification.

 `har2requests` uses string matching algorithms to find the origin of authorization headers.
 If your file is too big, it might be slow.
 You can disable it with `--no-infer`.